ClintKan/microblog_EC2_deployment/README.md

    **c.
 Build Stage:** OWASP FS SCAN: This is the environment/stage where the app is checked and scanned against standard security protocols.
 To be specific, this stage is responsible for;

    - Ensuring security integration within the pipeline.

    - Catching any security risks that may arise from the bins and libraries.

    - Ensuring the web application meets the proper security standard protocols set.

 Additionally, while in the Jenkins GUI via the web browser, OWASP Dependency-Check plugin, used a security feature to scan applications dependencies within the CI/CD pipeline by ensuring that a project is free from known vulnerabilities, was added.
 This is critical as it reduces chances of chances of security breaches and meeting compliance requirements.
 The plug-in can be either triggered as a stage in the pipeline or even auto-triggered during the build stage.

-- **_These keys are used to establish a secure connection between two systems._**
-- **_These keys are never shared/displayed publicly, but rather input directly in the systems that need them._**

 2. Jenkins was installed installed on the EC2 using the script named "_install_jenkins.sh_"